-"Blackie" one of the heroes of the last war h R.S.P.C.A.
-Horses has died at the Rest, Hunts Cross, Liverpool, and been burled with the medals of his master.
-Lieut.
-Leonard Comer Wall.
-A. Battery, 275th Brigade, R.A.F. who while riding "Blackie" was killed in France.
+"Blackie" one of the heroes of the last war has died at the R.S.P.C.A.
+Horses Rest, Hunts Cross, Liverpool, and been buried with the medals of his master, Lieut.
+Leonard Comer Wall, A. Battery, 275th Brigade, R.A.F., who while riding "Blackie" was killed in France.